-Income and expenditure
+Income and Expenditure

-The Council spent a total of £269.6m providing services to the local population during the year.
-After taking into account service based grants and income of £132.5m, net expenditure on services totalled £138.1m in 2018/2019.
-Expenditure is incurred across a diverse range of services with adult social care and children's services being the most significant making up almost two thirds of the Council's net budget.
+The council spent a total of £299.6m providing services to the local population during the year.
+After considering service-based grants and income of £141.6m, net expenditure on services totalled £158m in 2019/2020.

+Expenditure is incurred across a diverse range of services with adult social care and children's services being the most significant making up almost two thirds of the council's net budget.